assist-iot/assist-iot-documentation/docs/source/verticals/federated/fl_local_operations.rst

 TensorFlow
 ~~~~~~~~~~

-A free and open-source software library for machine
+A free and open-source software library for machine learning and
-learning and artificial intelligence.
-It can be used across a range of
+artificial intelligence.
+It can be used across a range of tasks but has
-tasks but has a particular focus on training and inference of deep
+a particular focus on training and inference of deep neural networks.

-neural networks.
+Tensorflow Lite
+^^^^^^^^^^^^^^^

+A mobile library allowing for easy, lightweight deployment of ML models
+on mobile, microcontrollers and edge device.
+It employs, for example,
+quantization in order to decrease the resources consumed by the model
+during inference.

 Flower
 ~~~~~~